Event and Program List

 Sharon Santillo taught art for 27 years and in 2011 was named Massachusetts Art Educator of the Year.
 She truly believes we are all artists, that creativity is inherent in what it is to be human.
 In this course she shares her love of the outdoors, sketchbooks, and the peace and contentment that comes with making a little art every day.

 The programs will start with an introduction.
 The program will include Qi Gong (mindful movements and breathing), a guided meditation, a silent walk, a sensory exploration of natural items, and a closing circle.
 There will be opportunities to share reflections.
+Ideal participants should be capable of a short walks over natural surfaces and have the ability to sit down and get up from a seated position on the ground.

 This program will run on the following dates and times: